Skullition/trienet/README.md

 This is a Fork of TrieNet intended to properly support .NET Standard 2.1+ (only).

-Improvements have made to tries to return a list instead of an IEnumerable.
-In editing contexts this avoids copying & large memory allocations.
+Improvements have made to tries such as return a list instead of an IEnumerable, In editing contexts this avoids copying & large memory allocations.

+Linq usage has been minimized.

+Most of the code purposed to building the UkkonenTrie has been edited to make use of Span, considerably speeding up the process and reducing the amount of string copies.

 Due to the lack of an IList<T>.Empty, make sure to check that the list is not null.

-Basic performance Benchmark compared to the main repository for UkkonenTrie:
-(The following have been realized on a 20k sentence trie.)
-(Also, the original TrieNet.Core NuGet package is built as Debug, lacking optimizations.)
+Basic performance Benchmark compared to the main repository for UkkonenTrie provided below, the following have been realized on a 20k sentence trie, also, the original TrieNet.Core NuGet package is built as Debug, lacking optimizations.
 ```
 Basic string search (3 chars) - 3x Speed improvement
 |          Method |            Mean |           Error |          StdDev |      Gen 0 | Gen 1 | Gen 2 | Allocated |